 See what links here and discover new connections.

 Complete data ownership.

-The docs you create in Nota are regular Markdown files that you can keep in Dropbox, manage in Finder, and use with any app that works with plain-text files — desktop or mobile, now or 50 years from now.
-We can't lose them or limit your access to them because we don't control them.
-You do.
+Your notes are regular Markdown files that you can keep in Dropbox, manage in Finder, and open in any app that works with plain-text files — desktop or mobile, now or 50 years from now.

 With simple scripts, you can vastly extend Nota to fit your needs.
 Use scripts written by other users or write your own in a variety of scripting languages.

 Add custom commands to the Command Palette (⇧⌘p).